Dudley &

 If you're travelling from Wolverhampton by train, take a five-minute walk into Wolverhampton, up to Bilston Street, and catch the number one bus (opposite St George’s metro stop).

 If you use local train services, our most local stop is Dudley Port station, but this is still 2½ mile walk from the town hall: https://maps.app.goo.gl/DmHDgRAbEmDjRevF8.
-You may want to instead step over the road and take any of the bus services that go into Dudley town centre (as you look out of the railway station, you need services that are heading to the right).
+You may want to instead step over the road, turn left to the busy stop and use services that go into Dudley town centre, such as number 74 (as you look out of the railway station, you need services that are heading to the right).

 What if I'm the designated driver?